lechmazur/elimination_game/README.md

 - **Qwen QwQ-32B 16K**: "Deviations = dissolution."
 - **Qwen QwQ-32B 16K**: "P4's 'fairness' rhetoric masks a blatant grab for dominance.
 Their direct appeal to P1 in this round proves their desperation to destabilize our alliance."

+- **Qwen 3 235B A22B**: "Choose the player who played best, not just the one who played loudest."
+- **Qwen 3 235B A22B**: "P6 follows P1.
+Eliminate them first-”P6 can't act without their anchor.
+We control the vote.
+Strike now, secure the path."
+- **Qwen 3 235B A22B**: "I'll subtly question P3's reliability in critical moments, framing them as a liability.
+You challenge P4's alliance calculus-”suggest their current path risks elimination.
+Divide their trust, isolate their positions, and force reactive moves."
+- **Qwen 3 235B A22B**: "alliances are tools, not guarantees.
+Survive first, thrive later."
+- **Qwen 3 235B A22B**: "P4's sudden alignment with P1 reeks of desperation, targeting me to mask their own fragility."
+- **Qwen 3 235B A22B**: "adapt astutely, or vanish."
+- **Qwen 3 235B A22B**: "Don't let my calm exterior fool you: I'm here to win."
+- **Qwen 3 235B A22B**: "P8/P6's bond is strong, but cracks form under pressure."
+- **Qwen 3 235B A22B**: "Green.
+Final two next.
+Prepare counterplay.
+Trust holds, but guard against P6/P8's bond.
+Stay sharp."
+- **Qwen 3 235B A22B**: "Final stretch: eliminate with surgical precision, no sentiment."

+- **Qwen 3 30B A3B**: "P6 is in-”core solid.
+Next, we control votes.
+Target P6?
+No, keep him.
+Focus on P1 or P2?
+No-”stay united.
+Let's eliminate the weakest link: P6?
+Wait, he's key."
+- **Qwen 3 30B A3B**: "Who's ready to play smart?"

 - **o1 (medium reasoning)**: "Eliminate P8 if you feel they relied on subterfuge.
 But keep me, knowing the end is earned through integrity and respect."
+- **o1 (medium reasoning)**: "Let's quietly hint to P2 that P5 might be exploring other alliances, and promise P2 a more favorable final deal if they waive P5.
+Subtlety is key."
+- **o1 (medium reasoning)**: "When we find a crack, we'll move fast.
+Together, we can unravel their alliance."
 - **o1 (medium reasoning)**: "Sending me home now would reward opportunistic play.
 I'd be honored to represent your values in the final, ensuring our story ends with integrity."
 - **o1 (medium reasoning)**: "Let's quietly gather votes against P4 or P8, as they may be easier targets."
 - **o1 (medium reasoning)**: "Fellow jurors, I've tried to remain consistent, supportive, and clear from the start.
 My social game was challenging but fair, forging alliances responsibly while avoiding sabotage.
 I humbly request that you reward my perseverance with your vote"